picodata/picodata/docs/reference/cli.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    admin        Connect to admin console of a Picodata instance connect      Сonnect to a Picodata instance and start interactive SQL console expel        Expel node from cluster
+    admin      Connect to the Admin console of a Picodata instance connect    Connect to the Distributed SQL console expel      Expel node from cluster
     help       Print this message or the help of the given subcommand(s) run        Run the picodata instance
     test       Run picodata integration tests
 ```

 <!-- ********************************************************************** -->